cicnavi/dockers/README.md

 # cicnavi Docker Containers

-These are LAMP (Debian linux, Apache, PHP - DAP) oriented containers which I use in my day-to-day development work.
+These are LAMP (Debian linux, Apache, PHP) oriented containers which I use in my day-to-day development work.
 Main purpose is to have development environment with different versions of PHP together with tools like composer, phpunit, psalm, phpcs...
 In addition, typical services like databases are also available.

 ## Available containers

-- DAP (Debian Apache PHP) containers follow the PHP version releases and have their names set corresponding the PHP version, for example:
+- DAP (Debian Apache PHP) containers which follow the PHP version releases and have their names set corresponding the PHP version, for example:
     - 74.dap.test - PHP v7.4.*
     - 82.dap.test - PHP v8.2.*